walidamriou/Freekeh/README.md

 - Protocol used on the network is ESP-NOW
 - Written by C and C++ based Arduino framework
 - One firmware structure for the gateway and things.
+- Data packet is limited to 250 bytes

 ### Copyright CC 2020 Walid Amriou